 In November 2012 Tamara received one of the annual awards granted to junior investigators by AEDEAN, the Spanish Association for Anglo-American Studies.
-She also has experience in the organization of research meetings, such as the Fourth International Postgraduate Conference on Language and Cognition (ELC4), held at the University of Vigo (Spain) on 4-6 February 2015.
+In December 2019 she obtained the Extraordinary PhD Award 2017-2018 from the University of Santiago de Compostela.

 MA Dissertation (September 2012):